How to Setup MongoDB on Windows

 Choose Location

-Choose Install MongoDB as Service
+Choose Install MongoDB as a Service

-Choose Data Directory & Log Directory
+Choose Data Directory and Log Directory

 Install MongoDB Tools